 |Contribution type||Valuation||Deduction||% of AGI donor can deduct|

 |Cash or cash equivalents||Amount of the check, electronic bank transfer, or wire received by Vanguard Charitable||Amount of donation||Up to 60% of AGI|

 |Mutual fund shares||Closing price (net asset value) on the date on which the donor loses control of the donated shares, multiplied by the number of shares donated||

 |Stock or bond shares||Average of the high and low selling prices on the date of contribution, multiplied by the number of units donated||

-*Donors may elect to deduct the cost basis for donated appreciated securities, entitling them to claim deductions up to the same 50% of AGI limitation that applies to cash-equivalent donations.
+*Donors may elect to deduct the cost basis for donated appreciated securities, entitling them to claim deductions up to 50% of AGI.
 However, donors who make this election must also base deductions on cost basis for any other charitable contributions of appreciated property during the same tax year or carryforward period.
 Special tax rules will apply.